-If you have any further questions regarding this incident, please call our dedicated and confidential to response line that we have set up to respond to questions at this response line is staffed professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of information.
-The response line is available d with
+If you have any further questions regarding this incident, please call our dedicated and confidential tollfree response line that we have set up to respond to questions at .
+This response line is staffed with professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of your information.
+The response line is available Monday through Friday, between the hours of 8:00 a.m. to 8:00 p.m.
+Eastern time.

-Sincerely,

-Suffolk University 73 Tremont Street